-We wanted the sunken living room space to have a cozier feel, so we chose a Broadloom carpet in a fun antelope print from for the floors and these (stay tuned for the color selection) to separate the living room from the playroom.
+We wanted the sunken living room space to have a cozier feel, so we chose a Broadloom carpet in a fun antelope print from for the floors and these (stay tuned for the color selection) with beautiful hardware from to separate the living room from the playroom.
 And since this is supposed to be a gathering spot for the whole family, having enough seating was key.
 This custom sectional definitely gives us enough space to relax together.

 This balances out the long sectional and is perfect for displaying our collection of coffee table books.
 For additional table space, we chose this tulip shaped .
 You can never go wrong with this classic style table, but we love the movement the marble gives the table.

 The playroom builds on the color scheme we used in the adjacent family room.
 But we’ve added muted/dusty hues, fun graphic patterns, and natural textures to make it more playful…like a gold snake shaped pull from that will be painted a dusty clay/rose color and used on the barn doors.
 Although this will initially serve as a kids space, the design elements will be equally fun and sophisticated for years to come.
 This is definitely a space the girls will love and be able to grow into!

 We’ll be using the same stained Saltillo tile on the floors and the beautiful .
 These are easy to clean which is great for any accidental messes that may occur…because we all know messes happen.
 For the walls, we selected this fun “X & O” print aka from !

 Vetazzo by Dbh-biz.info, in Classic Black, will add a sophisticated touch to this room